FastTrack™ Strategic Planning System

 • Comprehensive Performance Review:

 • Evaluate progress against all Strategic Goals, Objectives, and KPIs over the past year.
+Annual targets for KPIs are typically reset during this phase, aligning with new budgets and strategic priorities.

 • Assess the overall success and impact of the 12-Month Action Steps undertaken.